CodeScop/Oge-Mai-Field-Guide/hunts03.md

-LAST UPDATED 25 SEPT 2020
+LAST UPDATED 15 OCT 2020

 Season 2 is back in the Desert; now, we're in the Water Region, to Season 3: The Season of Growth, watched over by the Caretaker.